tj-wells/coti-docker-method/README.md

 # Docker Guide

-If you haven't used Docker before, I recommend checking out the guide I wrote which is available [here](https://docker.guides.coticommunity.com).
+If you're not familiar with Docker, I wrote a more beginner-friendly guide, which is available [here](https://docker.guides.coticommunity.com).

-If you've already used Docker, the instructions below should be enough to run your node.
+If you have used Docker before, the instructions below should be enough to run your node.

 Good luck!

 # Instructions

 This method relies on having the programs `docker` and `docker-compose` installed.
-First, log in as root using `sudo su`.

-`docker` can be installed with
+As the root user, `docker` and `docker-compose` can be installed with

 ```
 curl -fsSL https://get.docker.com | bash
 ```

-`docker-compose` can be installed with
+and

 ```
 curl -L https://github.com/docker/compose/releases/latest/download/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose && chmod +x /usr/local/bin/docker-compose
 ```

-You can check if your installations were successful by running
+respectively.
+You can check if the programs installed correctly by running

 ```
 docker --version